 I have reached out more than once and haven’t gotten a response.
 Should I reach out again?
 I feel rude.

 We recommend you reach out at least twice before you contact us to tell us you cannot get a hold of your mentor or mentee.
 Sometimes people have emergencies or earmark an email or text so they can get back to it later, and then they forget.
 It isn’t personal.
-Not responding doesn’t necessarily mean the person isn’t interested, however, after the second lack of response, please notify the Office of Alumni Relations at firstname.lastname@example.org or 215-517-2566.
+Not responding doesn’t necessarily mean the person isn’t interested, however, after the second lack of response, please notify the Office of Alumni Engagement at firstname.lastname@example.org or 215-517-2566.

 Should I only meet with my mentor or mentee at the events on the program calendar?